MaterializeInc/materialize/doc/user/content/sql/tail.md

 For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the `AS OF` timestamp.
 For example, `TAIL ...
-AS OF 21` would present an insert that occured at time 15 as if it occurred at time 21.
+AS OF 21` would present an insert that occurred at time 15 as if it occurred at time 21.

 To see only updates after the `AS OF` timestamp, specify `WITH (SNAPSHOT = false)`.